kereneck/cs50wproject1/README.md

 Files:

 * application.py ... the python views and helper functions, plus db engine connection code, etc.
 * index.html ... root of the url.
 The user generally only sees this once per session.
 It contains 2 links: one to Login, and one to Register.
+The user can only get back to this page if they manually edit the url.
 * login.html ... form for user to input name and password.
+Also provides a link to the registration page in case a user chooses Login at the index page (or if they enter the site url and put "/login" on the end of it) before they have an account.
 * register.html ... form for a new user to register a new user name and password.
 * logout.html ... just says "you are now logged out" and provides a button to login again.
 * search.html ... form for search functionality